Donella Meadows: State of the Village report

 In 1990, Meadows published the State of the Village report under the title, "Who lives in the 'Global Village'?" which likened the world to a village of 1,000 people.
 Since then, "If the world were a village of 100 people", derived from her work but further reducing the numbers to those of a village of 100 people, has been published by others in English, Spanish, and Japanese.

 Twelve leverage points

 Meadows published Leverage Points: Places to Intervene in a System, one of her best-known essays, in 1999.
 It describes the most and least effective types of interventions in a system (of any kind).

 Personal life

-Meadows died of cerebral meningitis in 2001 at the age of 59.
+Donella Meadows was married to Dennis Meadows.
+She died of cerebral meningitis in 2001 at the age of 59.